All Episodes

 There's nothing else.

-All right, it still doesn't explain it away to me.
+It still doesn't explain it away to me.

-But if they're in the Jimmy Carter Center, they're probably in some habitat for humanity homes as well.
+But if they're in the Jimmy Carter Center, they're probably in some Habitat for Humanity homes as well.

 Waterless urinal agreement now in the can, folks.